spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 ### Wavefront

-The Wavefront is a SaaS offering and you need to create user account first and obtain the `API-KEY` and `WAVEFRONT-URI` assigned to your account.
+The Wavefront is a SaaS offering.
+You need to create a user account first and obtain the `API-KEY` and `WAVEFRONT-URI` assigned to your account.

 Follow the general [Data Flow Kubernetes installation instructions](<(%currentPath%/installation/kubernetes/)>).